FDio/csit/docs/report/dpdk_performance_tests/comparisons/3n-skx_vs_3n-icx_testbeds.rst

-3n-Skx vs 3n-Icx Testbeds
+3n-Icx vs 3n-Skx Testbeds
 -------------------------

-Relative comparison of |dpdk-release| Testpmd and L3fwd packet throughput (NDR, PDR and MRR) is calculated for the same tests executed on 3-Node Skylake (3n-skx) and 3-Node Ice Lake (3n-icx) physical testbed types, in 1-core, 2-core and 4-core configurations.
+Relative comparison of |dpdk-release| Testpmd and L3fwd packet throughput (NDR, PDR) is calculated for the same tests executed on 3-Node Skylake (3n-skx) and 3-Node Ice Lake (3n-icx) physical testbed types, in 1-core, 2-core and 4-core configurations.